 - I was shocked to hear about this tragic news.
 I'll keep you and your family in my prayers.

 If the deceased was murdered, you can be pretty confident that nerves are even more frayed than usual.
-Emotions will run high, depending on the circumstances.
+Emotions will run high, depending on the circumstances, and there might be additional fears if the murderer is still at large.
 Let the survivors know that your heart goes out to them, but please resist the urge to ask questions.
 If the family members want to talk about it, let them take the lead and just listen.

 When expressing your condolences, remember that this is not the time to be creative.
 Don't discuss what might have provoked the murder, and avoid mentioning the murderer.